didiemme/didiemme.github.io/_pages/about_didiemme.md

 Adaptation.
 From October 2019 until October 2020 I was a researcher at Department of Mathematics and Informatics, University of Catania.

-Currently, I am investigating 3D reconstruction and Autonomous Robots in indoor envirnoments.
+Currently, I am investigating 3D reconstruction, Neural Rendering and Autonomous Robots in indoor envirnoments.

-I am currently Senior Research Engineer at [Next Vision s.r.l.](https://www.nextvisionlab.it/).